slexisvn/query_engine/docs/04-execution/31-vectorized-execution.md

 ## Traps

 **Vectorized here means "a loop over a column", not SIMD.** There is no explicit vector instruction anywhere in the TypeScript.
 The win is removing per-row dispatch and allocation, not doing four lanes at once.
-The AssemblyScript kernels under [`src/wasm/assembly/`](../../src/wasm/assembly/aggregate.ts) are the only place with a different execution model, and chapter 54 explains why they are idle.
+The AssemblyScript kernels under [`src/wasm/assembly/`](../../src/wasm/assembly/aggregate.ts) are the only place with a different execution model, and chapter 54 distinguishes loading those kernels from actually invoking them.

 **The columnar path gathers when there is a selection vector.** [`denseColumn`](../../src/execution/columnar-projection.ts) copies selected rows into a fresh `FLOAT64` column before the arithmetic loop, so a filtered chunk pays a materialization the unfiltered one does not.
 For a very selective filter that gather is cheap; for one that keeps most rows it costs a full copy.